"Designing Growth Strategies is in our DNA"

 Private Health Insurance/Out-of-pocket Continue to Dominate Due to Better Health Plans

-The private health insurance/out-of-pocket segment dominated the market share during the study period and is predicted to record a significant CAGR from 2022 to 2029.
+The private health insurance/out-of-pocket segment dominated the market share in 2022 and is predicted to record a significant CAGR from 2023 to 2030.
 The increasing adoption of private health insurance in the country owing to comprehensive health plans is one of the predominant factors contributing to the market growth.
-Moreover, benefits such as no waiting period, coverage of pre-existing illnesses, and others also bolster the market growth.
+Moreover, benefits such as no waiting period, coverage of pre-existing illnesses, and others also bolster market growth.

 • For instance, according to data published by the U.S. Census Bureau, in 2021, 66.0% of the U.S. population was covered by private health insurance, and about 35.7% were insured by public health insurance.
 Thus, private insurance coverage was more prevalent than public coverage in the country.

-Moreover, the availability of public insurance at a considerably lower price for physician services than private health insurance and broad coverage of healthcare costs in public insurance policies make public insurance affordable for low-income and middle-class families and individuals, fueling the segmental growth in the forthcoming years.
+Moreover, the availability of public insurance at a considerably lower price for physician services than private health insurance increases their adoption among patients.
+Also, broad coverage of healthcare costs in public insurance policies makes public insurance affordable for low-income and middle-class families and individuals, fueling the segment’s growth in the forthcoming years.

 By Type Analysis

-Based on type, the market share is bifurcated into single specialty and multi-specialty.
+Based on type, the market is bifurcated into single-specialty, and multi-specialty.

-The multi-specialty segment accounted for the largest market share in 2021 and is expected to witness the highest CAGR between 2022 and 2029.
-The high-quality care at lower cost offered by groups with multi-specialty facilities and a preferential shift among solo practitioners due to distinct advantages in multi-specialty services, such as providing greater financial stability, are the factors supporting the growth of the market in the country.
-Along with these factors, lower administration pressure, improved quality care to patients, and less workload are also contributing to the segment's growth.
+The multi-specialty segment accounted for the largest market share in 2022 and is expected to witness the highest CAGR from 2023 to 2030.
+The high-quality care at lower cost offered by groups with multi-specialty facilities and a preferential shift among solo practitioners due to distinct advantages in multi-specialty services, such as providing greater financial stability, are factors supporting the market’s growth.
+Moreover, lower administration pressure, improved quality care to patients, and less workload are also contributing to the segment's growth.

 • For instance, in July 2022, Northwell Health opened a multi-specialty physician group medical practice in Yonkers dedicated to cardiology and primary care to fulfill patients' requirements.